Hi, I’m James. I am an avid hunter and pro butcher. I have all kinds of kitchen knives, but for my job, I like boning knives best.

 - Knife block, although some say it dulls the blades faster when you slide it in and out of the block.

-In addition, there is one very important thing that you need to know, is to preserve your meat for long term with the highest quality.
+Also, there is one significant thing that you need to know, is to preserve your meat for the long-term with the highest quality.

 To do that, I recommend using the best vacuum sealer for game meat.